-Lower levels of sunlight link to allergy and eczemaFebruary 3rd, 2012 in Health /
+Lower levels of sunlight link to allergy and eczemaFebruary 3, 2012 in Medicine & Health / Health

 Increased exposure to sunlight may reduce the risk of both food allergies and eczema in children, according to a new scientific study published this week.